ctontario/slate/source/includes/_Visitor.md

 <aside class="notice">This route is public and does not require authentication</aside>

-Searchs for institutions whose name matches the search string.
+Re-sends a validation email to an existing email address for an existing user account using the username to find the associated account

 ### HTTP Request

-`GET /dictionary/institution/:searchString`
+`GET /validation/resend/:username`